-Phil Porter is one of the founders of InterPlay and co-director of Body Wisdom, Inc. He is the author of several books, including Having It All: Body, Mind, Heart & Spirit Together Again at Last.
+Phil Porter is one of the founders of InterPlay and co-director of Body Wisdom, Inc. He is the author of several books, including Having It All: Body, Mind, Heart & Spirit Together Again at Last and The Slightly Mad Rantings of a Body Intellectual Part One.